Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 For more information go to Campbell’scampaign website.

-Previously ran for IL Senate as a Republican in the primary in 2020 and 2022.
+Previously ran for Illiniois Senate as a Republican in the primary in 2020 and 2022.

 For more information go to Chlebek’s campaign page.